ucsb-cs16/w19/_info/policies.md

 ## Exceptions

-<p>If you miss a class, you miss the opportunity for the points on that in-class assignment, or homework that was due.
+<p>If you miss a class, you miss the opportunity for the points on the in-class assignment or homework that was due.
 Period. </p>
 <p>There is no makeup, except for:</p>
 <ul>
   <li>excused absences arranged and agreed to by the instructor <strong>in advance</strong>, for official UCSB activities</li>